nix-community/crate2nix/README.md

 ## Installation

-NOTE: It is only tested on Linux for now!

 If you are not running, install a recent version of nix by running `curl https://nixos.org/nix/install | sh` or following the instructions on [https://nixos.org/nix/](https://nixos.org/nix/).